ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 can use this uniquene incoming URL to differentiate between a legitimate incoming request and an attacker's stolen request.

+If the client instance does not have the ability to use an interaction finish method, it can use polling to continue the request.
+The tradeoffs of this approach are discussed in
+{{security-polling}}, and if possible, an explicit interaction finish method should be used instead.

 ## Storage of Information During Interaction and Continuation {#security-client-storage}

 When starting an interactive grant request, a client application has a number of protocol elements